The condition can affect any joint, and it may limit how well that joint works.

 There are three kinds.
 Each type is based on the number of joints involved, the symptoms, and certain antibodies that may be in the blood.

 - Four or fewer joints are involved.
-Doctors call this pauciarticular JRA.
+Doctors call this pauciarticular juvenile idiopathic arthritis.

 It’s the most common form.
-About half of all children with juvenile rheumatoid arthritis have this type.
+About half of all children with juvenile idiopathic arthritis have this type.

 It usually affects large joints like the knees.
 Girls under age 8 are most likely to get it.